didi/wmt2021_triangular_mt/README.md

 #### Note

-Please use your own dev set if you need to tune.
-We have released the russian source of the dev set on Codalab.
+We have released the dev set on Codalab.
 You can submit your system outputs on Codalab to get the Bleu score on the released dev set.
+You can also download the dev set by registering to the competition on [Codalab](https://competitions.codalab.org/competitions/30446#participate)

 ## Independent Evaluation Script